-(o) Borrowing Costs
+(n) Borrowing Costs

-The accounts have recorded the secured loan, including capitalised interest and service fees on default basis as Trade and Other Payables under Note 10.
+The accounts have recorded the secured loan, including capitalised interest and service fees on default basis as Trade and Other Payables under Note 8.

-(p) Trade and Other Payables
+(o) Trade and Other Payables

 Trade and other payables represent the liability outstanding at the end of the reporting period for goods and services received by the Group during the reporting period, which remain unpaid.
-The balance is recognised as a current liability with the amounts normally paid within 30 days of recognition.
-Note 1(b) also describes the terms and conditions for payment to creditors in accordance with the DOCA.

-(q) Comparative Figures
+(p) Comparative Figures

 When required by Accounting Standards, comparative figures have been adjusted to conform to changes in presentation for the current financial year.
-The financial statements and comparative information have been prepared on a non-going concern basis.
+The comparative information has been prepared on a non-going concern basis.

-(r) New Accounting Standards for Application in Future Periods
+(q) New Accounting Standards for Application in Future Periods

-The new standards, amendments to standards and interpretations effective for annual reporting periods beginning after 1 January 2019 have not been applied in preparing these financial statements.
+The new standards, amendments to standards and interpretations effective for annual reporting periods beginning after 1 July 2020 have not been applied in preparing these financial statements.
 The full impact of these new accounting standards will be assessed upon adoption.

-NOTE 2: REVENUE AND EXPENSES 2019 \$ 2018 \$ (a) Revenue and expenses from continuing operations Interest received 75 NOTE 3: INCOME TAX BENEFIT (a) A reconciliation of income tax expense applicable to accounting loss before income tax at the statutory income tax rate to income tax expense at the company's effective income tax rate for the periods ended 30 June 2019 and 30 June 2018 is as follows: Accounting loss before tax from continuing operations 5,550,969 4,426,983 Accounting loss before income tax 5,550,969 4,426,983 At the statutory income tax rate of 30% (2018: 30%) Permanent differences Movement in temporary differences not brought to account - other (1,665,291) 285,404 (10,556) (1,328,095) 209,395 20,376 Tax losses and timing differences not brought to account 1,390,443 1,098,324 Income tax expense Effective income tax rate 0% - 0% (b) Tax balances not brought to account Deferred tax assets (tax losses) comprise of: Tax losses not brought to account 31,427,210 26,685,829 Potential deferred tax asset (tax losses) not brought to account 9,428,163 8,005,748 a) Name and position held of key management personnel in office at any time during or since the end of the financial year are:
+NOTE 2: REVENUE AND EXPENSES 2020 \$ 2019 \$ Revenue and expenses from continuing operations Other Income 3,036,815 - the Co fectuation of the DOCA subsequent to year-end resulted in ompany recognising an amount of \$3,036,815 as debt eness classified above as Other Income.
+NOTE 3: INCOME TAX BENEFIT (a) A reconciliation of income tax expense applicable to accounting loss before income tax at the statutory income tax rate to income tax expense at the company's effective income tax rate for the periods ended 30 June 2020 and 30 June 2019 is as follows: Accounting loss before tax from continuing operations 3,029,651 5,550,969 Accounting loss before income tax 3,029,651 5,550,969 At the statutory income tax rate of 30% (2019: 30%) (908,895) (1,665,291) Permanent differences 96,910 285,404 Movement in temporary differences not brought to account - other (7,650) (10,556) Tax losses and timing differences not brought to account 819,635 1,390,443 Income tax expense - - Effective income tax rate 0% 0% (b) Tax balances not brought to account Deferred tax assets (tax losses) comprise of: Tax losses not brought to account 34,159,327 31,427,210 Potential deferred tax asset (tax losses) not brought to account 10,247,798 9,428,163 a) Name and position held of key management personnel in office at any time during or since the end of the financial year are: